Börek

-Börek or burek are a family of pastries or pies found in the Balkans, Middle East and Central Asia.
+Börek or burek or byrek is a family of pastries or pies made in the Middle East and the Balkans.
 The pastry is made of a thin flaky dough such as filo with a variety of fillings, such as meat, cheese, spinach, or potatoes.
-Boreks are mainly associated with Anatolia, the Middle East, Armenia, and also with the former Ottoman Empire, including the Balkans and the South Caucasus, Eastern European and Central European countries, Northern Africa and Central Asia.
-A borek may be prepared in a large pan and cut into portions after baking, or as individual pastries.
+A börek may be prepared in a large pan and cut into portions after baking, or as individual pastries.
 They are usually baked but some varieties can be fried.
-Borek is sometimes sprinkled with sesame or nigella seeds, and it can be served hot or cold.
+Börek is sometimes sprinkled with sesame or nigella seeds, and it can be served hot or cold.

+Throughout the Balkan peninsula and in Turkey, it is commonly served with ayran or yogurt.
 It is a custom of Sephardic Jews to have bourekas for their Shabbat breakfast meal on Saturday mornings.
-In Bosnia and Herzegovina it has become commonplace to have borek as a breakfast food with coffee.
-It is commonly served with afternoon tea in Bosnia and Herzegovina.
-It is commonly served with a yogurt drink in Serbia and North Macedonia.